ehmorris/ecoli-chemotaxis/notes.md

 - Should the number of cheY or attractant required to "flip" the receptors and motors be proportional to the number of entities?

+- Should phosphorylation wear off after some timeout?
+As-is, cheY MUST bind to a motor to become dephosphorylated

 ## Polish

 - Motor animation